New Zealand | Microsoft Endpoint Manager Group Policy Analytics Tool

 Not supported The policy doesn’t have a matching setting.
 Typically, policy settings that show this status aren’t exposed to MDM providers, including Intune

-Deprecated The policy may apply to older Windows versions, older Microsoft Edge versions, and more policies that aren’t used anymore
+Deprecated The policy may apply to older Windows versions, older Microsoft Edge versions and more policies that aren’t used anymore

 Value Shows the value imported from the GPO.
-It shows different values, such true, 900, Enabled, false, and so on
+It shows different values, such as true, 900, Enabled, false, and so on

-1. Select the Reports tab > Group policy migration readiness.
-In this report, you can:
+1. Select the Reports tab > Group policy analytics

 • See the number of settings in your GPO that can be configured in a device configuration profile.
 It also shows if the settings can be in a custom profile, aren’t supported, or are deprecated

-• Filter the report output using the Migration Readiness, Profile type, and CSP Name filters
+• Filter the report output using the Migration Readiness, Profile type and CSP Name filters

 • Select Generate report or Generate again to get current data